A Survey of Reinforcement Learning For Economics: Reinforcement Learning in Games

 The seller's optimal strategy depends on $\pi$.
 Let $\Pi_{\text{screen}} = \pi P^* + (1-\pi)\delta v_L$ and $\Pi_{\text{pool}} = v_L$.
 The seller screens if $\Pi_{\text{screen}} > \Pi_{\text{pool}}$, yielding threshold

 For $\pi < \pi^*$, the seller pools (offers $v_L$ immediately).
 For $\pi > \pi^*$, the seller screens (offers $P^*$, then $v_L$ if rejected).\footnote{In a screening equilibrium, the seller uses price to separate buyer types: high-value buyers accept immediately at a high price, while low-value buyers reject and receive a lower offer.
 In a pooling equilibrium, the seller offers a single price that all types accept.
-The gap case ($0 = c < v_L$) guarantees trade in equilibrium.} The Coase conjecture manifests as $\delta \to 1$, where $P^*(\delta) \to v_L$ and the seller cannot extract surplus from high types.
+The gap case ($0 = c < v_L$) guarantees trade in equilibrium.} As $\delta \to 1$, the screening price $P^*(\delta) \to v_L$ and the seller cannot extract a screening premium from high types, but in a two-period game with action set $\{v_L, P^*(\delta)\}$ the asymptotic price-collapse mechanism of the Coase conjecture does not operate.